Amish Chicken Recipe

 Amish BBQ chicken is a perfect meat entrée to grill for any occasion.
 And your family will be delighted to indulge in this finger-licking tasty chicken on any given day of the week.

-Amish Chicken BBQ
+Amish Chicken BBQ (Lancaster, PA)

 I grew up in Lancaster County, PA.
 And chicken barbecue meals were very common among the Amish in our area.